grunwaldlab/poppr/cran-comments.md

 ## Resubmission

-This is a resubmission because I previously submitted a day ago and subsequently found a silent user-facing bug that impacts users negatively.
+This is a resubmission.

+I previously submitted a day ago and subsequently found a silent user-facing bug that impacts users negatively.
 This update fixes that bug.

 ## Test environments